-Keywords: wage rigidity, sticky wages, layoffs, saving jobs, unemployment insurance
+Keywords: wage rigidity, sticky wages, layoffs, unemployment insurance, survey of job losers, worker perceptions

-\We thank Justin Brissette and Thomas Revane for discussions about the unemployment insurance system in the State of Illinois; Olivier Armantier, Charlie Brown, Jason Faberman, Rosella Gardecki, Andreas Mueller, Randy Olsen, Frank Stafford, Evan Starr, Giorgia Topa, and Wilbert van der Klaauw for suggestions about survey design and implementation; Mark Bils, Chris Bollinger, Mike Elsby, Bruce Fallick, Kyle Herkenhoff, Narayana Kocherlakota, Fabian Lange, Roberto Pinheiro, Richard Rogerson, Edward Lazear, Ayşegül Şahin, Gary Solon, Thijs van Rens, and Ken West for advice on our research program; and many seminar and conference audiences for comments.
+\We thank Justin Brissette and Thomas Revane for discussions about the unemployment insurance system in the State of Illinois; Olivier Armantier, Charlie Brown, Jason Faberman, Rosella Gardecki, Andreas Mueller, Randy Olsen, Frank Stafford, Evan Starr, Giorgia Topa, and Wilbert van der Klaauw for suggestions about survey design and implementation; Mark Bils, Chris Bollinger, Mike Elsby, Bruce Fallick, Kyle Herkenhoff, Narayana Kocherlakota, Fabian Lange, Edward Lazear, Federico Mandelman (discussant), Peter Orazem (discussant), Roberto Pinheiro, Richard Rogerson (discussant), Ayşegül Şahin, Gary Solon, Thijs van Rens, and Ken West for comments on the paper and advice on our research program; and many seminar and conference audiences for comments.
 A special thanks to Mischa Fisher, former Chief Economist, State of Illinois, for invaluable assistance in securing the cooperation of the Illinois Department of Employment Security.
 Angela Guo, Meifeng Yang, and Anna Weixel provided excellent research assistance.
 We are grateful to the Booth School of Business, the Becker Friedman Institute at the University of Chicago, and the Federal Reserve Bank of Cleveland for financial support.
 The views expressed in this paper are solely the responsibility of the authors and should not be interpreted as reflecting the views of the Board of Governors, the Federal Reserve Bank of Cleveland, or the Federal Reserve System.